SAS strikes survival deal with unions

 One union, the Danish Pilots Union, still has to hold a ballot of members in which one third have to agree to the cost-cutting deal.
 An SAS spokeswoman said it viewed that vote as a technicality which would not prevent the deal going ahead.

-SAS needed to get agreement from all eight unions as a condition of a 3.5 billion Swedish crown loan from its shareholder governments and seven banks.
+SAS needed to get agreement from all eight unions as a condition of a 3.5 billion Swedish crown ($515 million) loan from its shareholder governments and seven banks.

 Sweden’s finance ministry said on Monday the governments would take part in the credit facility, which is also backed by a foundation run by the Swedish Wallenberg business family, a core SAS shareholder.